HOWTO

 IMA Signing Key and Certificate

-Create the CA signing key and CA certificate using OpenSSL.
+Create the IMA signing key and certificate using OpenSSL.

 authorityKeyIdentifier = keyid:always,issuer:always